What we know about the victims at Robb Elementary School - KESQ

 Eva Mireles

-A fourth-grade teacher, Eva Mireles, was also killed at the school, her aunt Lydia Martinez Delgado told CNN.
+A fourth-grade teacher, Eva Mireles, was also killed at the school, family members told CNN.

 Mireles had been an educator for 17 years.
 Erica Torres recalled the care with which Mireles treated her son Stanley, who has autism, while he was in her third- and fourth-grade classes.
 In an effort to stop him from wandering around the school, Mireles put Stanley in charge of rounding up students to get to class.